-The Fire Suppression Division includes 125 sworn personnel divided into three shifts providing full time response to all categories of emergencies.
+The Fire Suppression Division includes 123 sworn personnel divided into three shifts providing full-time response to all categories of emergencies.
 Suppression operates around the clock, working three shifts on a 24/48 hour rotation.
-The department has six stations strategically located to provide efficient coverage for the city with a seventh station currently under construction that should open in early 2021.
-Full time deployment capabilities include five standard Engine Companies, one Rescue Engine Company, one 75 foot Quint Aerial apparatus, two Air Crash Rescue vehicles, and two 100 foot Platform Aerial apparatus.
+The Department has seven stations strategically located to provide efficient coverage for the City.
+Plans for an eighth station are being finalized.
+Full time deployment capabilities include six standard Engine Companies, one Rescue Engine Company, one 107 foot Quint Aerial apparatus, two 100 foot Platform Aerial apparatus, and one Air Crash Rescue vehicles.

-Additional reserve apparatus include a Quint Aerial apparatus and three additional engines fully equipped and ready for deployment during large scale emergencies.
+Additional reserve apparatus include a Quint Aerial apparatus and two additional engines fully equipped and ready for deployment during large-scale emergencies.
 Reserve apparatus are manned by call back off duty personnel or through our mutual aid agreement with Warren County Fire.

 Fire Suppression personnel provide additional service to our community through many specialty and Technical Rescue programs.
 These include: EMS first responder, hazardous materials mitigation, rope rescue, water rescue, confined space rescue, trench rescue, structural collapse, auto and industrial extrication, and loss control.
 Thousands of hours are logged annually to maintain proficiency in these disciplines.

-The Division of Prevention and Inspection provides services that reduce the frequency of fire.
-This division is staffed with one Assistant Chief, one full-time Inspector (civilian), one Education Specialist/Public Information Officer, two Fire Investigator/Inspectors and one Accelerant Detection Canine.
-This division is responsible for ensuring compliance with fire codes and regulations, investigating the cause of fires and prosecuting arson and providing fire safety education to area schools, industry and the community at large.
+The Prevention/Inspection Division provides services that reduce the frequency of fire.
+This division is staffed with one Assistant Chief, one full-time Inspector (civilian), one Community Risk Reduction Coordinator/Public Information Officer, three Fire Investigators, and one Accelerant Detection Canine.
+This division is responsible for ensuring compliance with fire codes and regulations, investigating the cause of fires, and prosecuting arson and providing fire safety education to area schools, industry, and the community at large.